hansb001/Node-RED-and-IBM-Watson-Labs/README.md

 You will need and instance of Node-RED to start this workshop.
 This can be an instance running on IBM Cloud, or on your own machine, or on any other platform that Node-RED supports, for example a Rasberry Pi.
 I will demonstrate how to create a Node-RED instance on IBM Cloud

 You will also need credentials for Watson services, which you can obtain using your IBM Cloud account.
-These will only be good for the day of the workshop, and only given to those attending the workshop.

-Here you can find the credentials.
-These will only be good for the day of the workshop, and only given to those attending the workshop.
+Because of time constraints, I will provide the credentials.
+You can find them [here](https://github.com/hansb001/Node-RED-and-IBM-Watson-Labs/blob/master/credentials).
+These credentials will only be good for the day of the workshop, and only given to those attending the workshop.

 ### Node-RED
 If you don't have one already, you will need an instance of Node-RED.

 #### IBM cloud
-If you are going to be using IBM Cloud, then create either an instance of [The Node-RED Starter](https://ibm.biz/BdZC7L)
+If you are going to be using IBM Cloud, then create either an instance of [The Node-RED Starter](https://ibm.biz/BdZC7L).
+I will demonstrate this.

 #### (Optional) Your own machine
 If you are going to be running on your own machine, then let's do this properly.